 Whereas forensic artists typically require a few years of training to become proficient in drawing composites, only a few hours of training are typically required before a police officer can start using composite-generation software.
 Irrespective of the quality and capability of the software, most composite software relies on choosing a set of facial components (e.g., eyes, nose, mouth) based on the information contained in the witness' description.
 It is important to emphasize that irrespective of the method used to generate the composite, the quality of the resulting composite (namely, its resemblance to the suspect's real face) mainly depends on the accuracy of the description provided by the witness and the skill of the artist/operator.
 Section III describes the construction process for each type of facial composite used in this study.
-We note that in [2], we referred to hand-drawn composites as "forensic sketches" and software-generated composites as "composite sketches".
+We note that in [6], we referred to hand-drawn composites as "forensic sketches" and software-generated composites as "composite sketches".
 The naming conventions have been corrected in this study to reflect the prevailing law enforcement terminology.

-While several methods that match viewed4 and hand-drawn composites to mugshots have been reported in the literature [7], [8], [11], [16], [10], [15], [14], [18], only a few methods have been published for automatic matching of softwaregenerated composites to mugshots [16], [17].
-In all the previous studies reported on software-generated composites, with the exception of [2], composites were created while the operator was viewing the high quality mugshot.
+While several methods that match viewed and hand-drawn composites to mugshots have been reported in the literature [7], [8], [11], [16], [10], [15], [14], [18], only a few methods have been published for automatic matching of softwaregenerated composites to mugshots [16], [17].
+In all the previous studies reported on software-generated composites, with the exception of [6], composites were created while the operator was viewing the high quality mugshot.
 This type of viewed composite does not accurately reflect the creation of composites for use in criminal investigations because the mugshot of the suspect is unknown or unavailable.
 Indeed, there would be no need to create the composite if we knew the suspect and had his mugshot.
 While surveillance composites are also created while viewing images of the suspect, these images are of poor quality compared with mugshots.
 We know of no studies that report performance when matching surveillance composites to mugshots.
 An extended review of facial composite to mugshot matching literature is presented in Section II.

 To our knowledge, no system is available that is designed for facial composite to mugshot matching and is deployed at law enforcement agencies, though investigators often attempt to use COTS matchers in this manner with limited success.
 To address this need, we have developed the FaceSketchID System as a standalone software system that can match facial composites to their mugshot mates with state-of-theart accuracy.
 System specifications can be found in Section IV.
-The FaceSketchID System uses two complementary algorithms when matching facial composites to mugshots: (i) a holistic algorithm and (ii) a component-based algorithm, that are described in Sections V-A and V-B, respectively.
-It is important to point out that the matching performance of the FaceSketchID System critically depends on the quality of com-
+The FaceSketchID System uses two complementary al-